Lighting Control Technology – Explaining the Jargon!

-Our industry is full of those who pepper their talk with mystifying gobbledygook, possibly because it makes them sound as if they know what they’re talking about.
+Our industry is full of those who pepper their talk with mystifying gobbledygook, possibly because it makes them sound as if they know what they’re talking about, particularly when it comes to lighting control technology.

 The real test is to find someone who can decipher all the industry jargon + acronyms and turn them into something we can all understand.
 We explain some of the terms you may come across, set out in alphabetical order below.